shivan-s/shivan.xyz/content/posts/entrepreneurship/do-you-have-to-cheat-to-win/index.md

 author = "Shivan Sivakumaran"
-title = "Do You Have to Cheat to Win?" date = "2021-12-10" description = "Can you become successful without stepping over others?" categories = ["Entrepreneurship"] tags = ["business", "content creation", "ethics"] draft = false showToc = true showPowerBy = false
+title = "Do You Have to Cheat to Win?" date = "2021-12-10" summary = "Can you become successful without stepping over others?" categories = ["Entrepreneurship"] tags = ["business", "content creation", "ethics"] draft = false
 +++

 ![cheat](images/cheat-to-win.jpg)